Franz Mayer of Munich

-Franz Mayer of Munich is a German stained glass design and manufacturing company, based in Munich, Germany and a major exponent of the Munich style of stained glass, that has been active throughout most of the world for over 170 years.
+Franz Mayer of Munich (in German - Mayer’sche Hofkunstanstalt) is a German stained glass design and manufacturing company, based in Munich, Germany and a major exponent of the Munich style of stained glass, that has been active throughout most of the world for over 170 years.
 The firm was popular during the late nineteenth and early twentieth century, and was the principal provider of stained glass to the large Catholic churches that were constructed throughout the world during that period.
 Franz Mayer of Munich were stained glass artists to the Holy See and consequently were popular with Catholic clients.
 The family business is nowadays managed by the fifth generation and works in conjunction with artists around the world.